Menace of Destruction

 Menace of Destruction (MOD), formerly known as Masters of Destruction, is a Hmong street gang created in 1988.
-Today, it is active in California, Midwestern United States, and many places with large Hmong communities.
+Today, it is active in California, Midwestern United States and many places with large Hmong communities.
 It is known for murders, fights, shootings, and weapon and drug trafficking (mostly marijuana and methamphetamine).

-MOD is the oldest active Asian street gang in Northern California and the largest Hmong gang in America.
+MOD is one of the oldest active Asian street gang in Northern California and perhaps the largest Hmong gang in America.
 MOD is known as one of the most violent and notorious Asian gangs, it is the only Hmong gang that is officially recognized by the United States Government.
-MOD has its largest presence in California with members residing in the cities, Sacramento, Merced, Stockton, and Fresno.
+MOD has its largest presence in California with members residing in the cities, Sacramento, Merced, Stockton and Fresno.